-The constitution and laws of the State of Ohio establish the rights and privileges of the Monroe Township, Clermont County, (the Township) as a body corporate and politic.
+The constitution and laws of the State of Ohio establish the rights and privileges of the Ross Township, Butler County, (the Township) as a body corporate and politic.
 A publicly elected three-member Board of Trustees directs the Township.
 The Township provides road and bridge maintenance, cemetery maintenance, fire protection and emergency medical services.
-The Township also participates in a Mutual Aid agreement with neighboring entities for Fire & EMS coverage.
-Police services are provided by the Clermont County Sheriff's Department under contract with the Clermont County Board of Commissioners.